Dataset Distillation as Pushforward Optimal Quantization: Background

 \begin{definition}[Quadratic distortion] For a quantization grid $(x_1,...,x_K) \in (\R^d)^K$, the corresponding \emph{Voronoi cells} are

 Given a measure $\mu \in \mathcal{P}_2(\R^d)$, the \emph{(quadratic) distortion} function $\gG = \gG_\mu$ takes a tuple of points $(x_1,...,x_K)$ and outputs the average squared distance to the set:

 We will write $\gG_{K,\mu}$ to mean the distortion function at level $K$, i.e. with domain $(\R^d)^K$, and drop the subscripts where it is clear.
 An \emph{optimal quantization} is a minimizer of $\mathcal{G}$. \end{definition} Note that the assumption that $\mu \in \mathcal{P}_2(\R^d)$ has finite second moments implies that the quadratic distortion is finite for any set of points, and that an optimal quantization exists \citep{pages2015introduction}.
 We note that the optimal quantization weights are uniquely determined by the quantization points.
 This gives equivalence of the distortion minimization problem to the Wasserstein minimization problem, when restricted to measures of finite support \citep{pages2015introduction}. \begin{proposition} Suppose we have a quantization $\rvx = \{x_1,...,x_K\}$.
-Assume that the (probability) measure $\mu$ is null on the boundaries of the Voronoi clusters $\mu(\partial C_i) = 0$.
-Then the measure $\nu$ that minimizes the Wasserstein-2 distance \labelcref{eq:wassDistance} and satisfies $\supp \nu \subset \{x_1,...,x_K\}$ is $\nu_K = \sum_{i=1}^K \mu(C_i) \delta(x_i)$.
-Moreover, the optimal coupling is given by the projection onto the centroids. \end{proposition}
+Assume that the (probability) measure $\mu$ is null on the boundaries of the Voronoi cells $\mu(\partial C_i) = 0$.
+Then the measure $\nu$ that minimizes the Wasserstein-2 distance \labelcref{eq:wassDistance} and satisfies $\supp \nu \subset \{x_1,...,x_K\}$ is $\nu_K = \sum_{i=1}^K \mu(C_i) \delta(x_i)$, {where $\delta(x_i)$ denotes the Dirac delta distribution at $x_i$.} Moreover, the optimal coupling is given by the projection onto the centroids. \end{proposition} \begin{proof} Deferred to \Cref{app:propOQWass}. \end{proof}